tnarraidoo/README/README.md

 ## Executive summary tl;dr

-Students retrieve and submit the problem sets from here by using GitHub *forks* and *pull requests*.
+Students retrieve and submit the problem sets from this *organization* by using GitHub *forks* and *pull requests*.

 ## Problem set submission process